alexeibex/alexeibex.github.io/Contracts.md

 <details><summary><i>Case Brief</i></summary>
   <ul>
-    <li><b>Overview:</b></li>
+    <li><b>Overview:</b>Publishing an advertisement in a newspaper constituted a valid offer because it was clear, definite, and explicit.</li>
     <li><b>Facts:</b> Great Minneapolis published a newspaper ad naming prices for goods on a “first come, first served” basis.
 Lefkowitz arrived first, but Great Minneapolis refused to sell to him because he was not a woman.
 Lefkowitz argued that the ad constituted a unilateral offer.</li>
-    <li><b>Issue:</b></li>
+    <li><b>Issue:</b> Whether an advertisement constituted an offer?</li>
     <li><b>Rule:</b> When the offer is clear, definite, and explicit, and leaves nothing open for negotiation, it constitutes an offer, accepetance of which will complete the contract.</li>
-    <li><b>Conclusion:</b> A binding obligation arises from newspaper ads if “the facts show that some performance was promised in positive terms for something requested. “ . . . where the offer is clear, definite, and explicit, and leaves nothing open
-for negotiation, it constitutes an offer, acceptance of which will complete the contract.
-The offer by the ∆ of the sale for fur was clear, definite, and explicit and left nothing open for negotiation. </li>
+    <li><b>Conclusion:</b> A binding obligation arises from newspaper ads if “the facts show that some performance was promised in positive terms for something requested. “ . . . where the offer is clear, definite, and explicit, and leaves nothing open for negotiation, it constitutes an offer, acceptance of which will complete the contract.
+The 1st offer was not considered an offer because the items were deemed "specultive" BUT, the 2nd offer by the ∆ of the sale for fur was clear, definite, and explicit and left nothing open for negotiation. </li>
     <li><b>Notes/Concepts:</b></li>
   </ul>